deerbuster/SFRPG-public/README.md

 # SFRPG-public
-Starfinder RPG Fantasy Grounds ruleset code
+Welcome to the Starfinder RPG Fantasy Grounds Ruleset public page

+Please use the Issues tab to submit a Bug report, a Feature request, or Ask a Question.